 The Alps is the Best Supported Hiking Destination in the World

-You're not carrying a tent, sleeping bag, stove, or meals when hiking in the Swiss Alps.
+You're not carrying a tent, sleeping bag, stove, or meals when hiking in the Alps.
 Instead, comfortable and conveniently-placed alpine huts and inns welcome you at the end of the day.
 Each morning you pack light, with just water, snacks, a camera, and some extra clothing, knowing your luggage will be shuttled to your next stop.

 On the Hiker's Haute Route you'll pass within view of 10 of the 12 highest peaks in the Alps.
 You'll discover inviting larch forests, lush alpine meadows, gushing streams, plunging waterfalls, powerful glaciers and snow capped peaks—all in one day.

 Keep your camera handy.
 Chamois, ibex, and marmot make their home on high alpine slopes, while red deer and fox hide in the thick forests.
 Gentians, black orchids, lilies, alpine ferns, and rare edelweiss are spotted along the trail as you hike in the Alps.

 The Alps is where mountaineering was invented.
 You can also combine your trek with a summit climb on one of these epic peaks, multiplying the adventure factor.